-Dr. Herek testified that “structural stigma” in the form of laws that discriminate against LGBT people (like Prop 8 ) directly encourages social stigma, harassment, and violence.
+Dr. Herek testified that “structural stigma” in the form of laws that discriminate against LGBTQ people (like Prop 8 ) directly encourages social stigma, harassment, and violence.

 Nielson asked a series of questions aimed at establishing that sexual orientation is not constant, that peoples’ preferences change over time, and that a gay identity does not guarantee exclusively same-sex experiences.
 Dr. Herek agreed that over the course of a lifetime sexuality can evolve, particularly because most young people face significant social pressure to be heterosexual and to engage in different-sex relationships even if they ultimately come to realize that they are lesbian, gay, or bisexual.
 Dr. Herek repeatedly testified that defining sexual orientation is not nearly as complicated as Nielson was suggesting, because for nearly all people, self-identity (as gay, straight, or bisexual) correlates closely with both behavior and desires.